Public-Health-Scotland/scotpho-profiles-app/README.md

 ## Code

-This repo does not contain any datafiles only the scripts that allow the
+This repo does not contain any datafiles only the scripts that generate the shiny app.
+Data can be downloaded from the app either through individual visualisation panels or bulk download through data download tab.

-# data preparation folder
+## data files
+- main_dataset : populates visualisations in summary, trend, rank navpanels
+- popgroup_dataset: populates visualisations in popgroup navpanel
+- simd_dataset:  populates visualisations deprivation navpanel
+- techdoc: contains indicator metadata for all indicators within the tool
+- geo_lookup: lookup matching geography identification codes to geography full descriptions
+- main_data_geonodes: contains heirachical information linking smaller geographies to parent areas
+- shapefiles: simplified geographical boundary information that allow map creation within rank navpanel

+## 'data preparation'
 Within this folder is a master script '1_ScotPHO_profiles_data_prepartion' that generates several data files that are required for the app to run.
 These scripts will only run for those with sufficient internal network access permissions.

-# shiny_app
+## shiny_app
 Within this folder are scripts require for functioning of the profiles tool shiny app